maxmurder/OpenEVA/_drafts/10-2017/October.md

 ##### C# in Godot!

 Another exciting development is Gobot adding support for the mono framework.
 This means we can now use C# in our Godot game projects.
-I still haven't tried it out but I may implement some of ourgameplay classes is C# as it should provide a little verbosity over GDScript.
+I still haven't tried it out but I may implement some gameplay classes in C# as it should provide a little verbosity over GDScript.
 However, most of the in-engine code will still likely be GDScript since it is better supported and a really nice scripting language for games.

 ##### Onward

 Hopefully I will get time in November to begin laying the groundwork for the game itself and make progress toward basic functionality.
-The next couple months should be (relatively) exdting.
+The next couple months should be (relatively) exiting.
 Stay tuned!